zellwk/zellwk.com/src/posts/2022-02-22-async-await-express.md

 You don't have to write `runAsyncWrapper` code each time you write an express app either.
 [Alexei Bazhenov][3] has created a package called [express-async-handler][4] that does the job in a slightly more robust way.
 (It ensures `next` is always the last argument).

+Update: I found another package that's much easier to use compared to express-async-handler.
+More on this [below](#express-async-errors).

 To use `express-async-handler`, you have to install it first:

 ```bash